Modeling Heat Conduction with Dual-Dissipative Variables: A Mechanism-Data Fusion Method: Learn the Unknown Functions and Parameters

-Here $e=e({\boldsymbol{x}}, {\boldsymbol{s}}, t)$ is the phonon distribution of energy density depending on spatial position ${\boldsymbol{x}}$, unit directional vector ${\boldsymbol{s}}$, time $t$ and group velocity $v_g$.
-The equilibrium distributions $e_R^{e q}$ and $e_N^{e q}$ denote the R-scattering and N-scattering, respectively with the corresponding relaxation times $\tau_R$ and $\tau_N$, where R-scattering represents momentum-destroying resistive scattering and N-scattering represents momentum-conserving phonon normal scattering.
-In this work, the phonon gray model and linear phonon dispersion are used, and the wave vector is assumed to be isotropic.
-The temperature $\theta$ is assumed that $|\theta-\theta_0|\ll \theta_0$, and in this case the equilibrium distribution function can be written as follows:
+In this work, the phonon gray model and linear phonon dispersion are used, and the wave vector in three-dimensional materials is assumed to be isotropic.
+The temperature $\theta$ is assumed that $|\theta-\theta_0|\ll \theta_0$ so that the equilibrium distribution function can be written as follows: